digitopoi/learning/other/IdentityWithWebAPI/README.md

 - In the Startup class, we configure the server to create a fresh instance of "ApplicationDbContext" and "ApplicationUserManager" for each request and set it to the Owin context using the extension method "CreatePerOwinContext."

+## Define Web API Controllers and Methods

+### Create the "Accounts" Controller

+**AccountsController** - responsible for managing user accounts in our Identity system

+### Create the "BaseApiController" Controller

+This will act as the base class which other Web API controllers will inherit from